petelindgren/FastAPIAuth/examples/requirements/07_docker_compose_oauth2_bearer_jwt/README.md

 # FastAPI Users

-Run FastAPI Users SQLAlchemy example with `docker-compose.yaml` and a `Dockerfile` using Bearer Token Transport and a Fake Database Strategy.
+Run FastAPI Users SQLAlchemy example with `docker-compose.yaml` and a `Dockerfile` using OAuth2 Bearer Token Transport and JWT Strategy.

 This FastAPI application fakes the database.